Uniswap/analytics-events/README.md

 ## Testing Events

-For rapid development, a conveninece flow is availabe that allows you to do the following in a single command:
+For rapid development, a convenience flow is available that allows you to do the following in a single command:
 - create a tarball copy of the latest events
 - copy this tarball to the specified project
 - install this package in the specified project